Athletes and Teams

 TriNL is here to support athletes in achieving their multisport goals – whether your aim is the Olympic or Paralympic podium, Ironman Championships or taking your first steps toward completing your first triathlon, we’re here to support the sport and help you reach your personal goals.

 To be eligible for the TriNL Points Series, a triathlete must be a current annual member in good standing with TriNL.
-Triathletes can earn points in 2 categories: Participation and Performance.
+Triathletes earn points for their results in races.

 One of the main objectives of TriNL is the development of junior athletes to represent the province and compete in the Canada Summer Games